 Remember the days of "spun" content?
 Commission a 500-word article and then rewrite it for several different blogs to get the maximum value from the investment?

 You are adding more content to your site, but you are also detracting from the overall quality.
 Instead of gaining trust and goodwill you are losing it by being a fake and a charlatan.

 You may get more search engine traffic, but if the reader sees through your charade, as indeed they will, you won't convert any of them into new customers.

 A good blog post takes three or four hours to create.
+Excellent work takes much longer.
 That includes writing the first draft, deleting all the unnecessary fluff, proofreading and preparing a second draft.
 Depending on the subject matter you can add at least an hour for research.

-Practised writers can knock out excellent blog posts in a couple of hours if they know their subject matter well while a high-quality blog post that is well researched could take as much as a day or more to write.
+Practised writers can knock out excellent blog posts in a couple of hours if they know their subject matter well while a well researched high-quality blog post could take as much as a day or more to write.

 The Missing Authentic Voice

 When you read a blog post or an article you get a sense for the author's style.
 You can immediately tell how well they know their stuff by the tone and authority with which they speak.
 In writing circles, this is called the authentic voice.